kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/README.md

 * Apple Silicon

-    For users of Mac M1/M2, this is a lab that provisions a 2 or 3 node cluster (depending on how much memory your Mac has) using [Multipass](https://multipass.run/).
+    For users of Mac with M-series processors, this is a lab that provisions a 2 or 3 node cluster (depending on how much memory your Mac has) using [Multipass](https://multipass.run/).

     * [2/3 Node Cluster](./apple-silicon/)